-According to USA Today, the warning specifies that incoming flights originating from outside the country should be especially monitored.
+According to USA Today, the warning specifies that incoming flights from outside the country should be particularly monitored.

 A DHS official said, “Out of an abundance of caution, DHS regularly shares relevant information with domestic and international partners about relevant threat information.”